Another Emergency Staff Meeting: Artistic Responses to Instabilities in the Art School

 This research draws upon the experience of three art school lecturers who together work as Common Culture.
 All have witnessed the transformation of the art school from a relatively free educational space for creative exploration and experimentation into a highly structured provision, centred on a commercial transaction between the student-client and institution.

-In response, Common Culture have developed a series of humorous narratives, set within a fictional art school.
-These are turned into the visual form of a comic, with AI generated imagery.
+In response, Common Culture have developed a series of narratives, set within a fictional art school, based on their collective experience.
+This has been developed into a comic/graphic novel for publication.

 Ian Brown